FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Methodology

-While FNODE avoids numerical integration during training, its long-term accuracy depends on how errors propagate through the ODE solver.
-To carry out a basic error analysis following a classical framework \cite{hairer1993classical,brenan1996numerical}, let the true system state at step $n$ be $Z_n$, advanced by the exact evolution operator $\Phi_g$, and let $\hat{Z}_n$ denote the predicted state advanced by the learned solver $\Phi_f$.
+} While FNODE avoids numerical integration during training, its long-term accuracy depends on how errors propagate through the ODE solver.
+To carry out a basic error analysis following a classical framework \cite{hairer1993classical,brenan1996numerical}, let the true system state at step $n$ be $Z_n$, advanced by the exact evolution operator \updatedText{$\Phi$}, and let $\hat{Z}_n$ denote the predicted state advanced by the learned solver \updatedText{$\Phi_\Theta$}.
 The global error is $E_n = \hat{Z}_n - Z_n$.
-The exact and predicted updates are
+The exact and predicted updates are \updatedText{ } so that \updatedText{ } Substituting $\hat{Z}_n = Z_n + E_n$ gives \updatedText{ } A first-order Taylor expansion around $Z_n$ yields \updatedText{ } where \updatedText{$\tfrac{\partial \Phi_\Theta}{\partial Z}\big|_{Z_n}$} denotes the Jacobian of the learned flow map \updatedText{$\Phi_\Theta$} with respect to the state, evaluated at $Z_n$.
+Consequently, one obtains \updatedText{ } \updatedText{Qualitatively, each step combines a local error (discrepancy between $\Phi_\Theta$ and $\Phi$) and a propagated error (amplification of the previous error by the solver Jacobian), showing how small inaccuracies in the learned acceleration field can accumulate over time, and thus underscoring the need for accurate acceleration targets during training.}